 2. Bone Broth

 Homemade broth is rich in vital nutrients that benefit kids far more than a zucchini slice.
 Bone broth may sound like a strange food, but it is essentially a staple found in most cultures and used as the base of “mom’s homemade chicken soup”.
 Bone broth can be easily made from scratch using beef, chicken, fish or other bones.
 The minerals, gelatin, and glycosaminoglycans in bone broth promote proper development of bone and dental structure, as well as healthy hair, nails and joints.
 Bone broth can also help with digestive problems, food allergies, and immune health.
 It is a great medicine food for children’s developing digestive tracts as well as a home remedy for treating the common cold.
+Want the health benefits of bone broth, but don’t want to make your own?
+Buy bone broth online here.

 3. Cultured Foods